JTCyberTech/Cybersecurity-Home-Labs/Senselearner-Internship/Week-2/Tasks.md

 - Countermeasures and Defensive Strategies

 Tasks:
-1. Learn in depth about the above mentioned topics.
+1. Learn in depth about the above-mentioned topics.

-2. Research and craft an interactive social media post that highlight the difference between Footprinting and Reconnaissance and share the post on different social media platforms by tagging Senselearner.
+2. Research and craft an interactive social media post that highlights the difference between Footprinting and Reconnaissance and share the post on different social media platforms by tagging Senselearner.

-3. Research and craft an interactive social media post that highlight a comprehensive list of information gathering tools and share the post on different social media platforms by tagging Senselearner.
+3. Research and craft an interactive social media post that highlights a comprehensive list of information-gathering tools and share the post on different social media platforms by tagging Senselearner.

 4. Perform information gathering on Senselearner.com and generate a comprehensive report of all the findings.